Martchus/syncthingtray/README.md

 Also be sure that the version of the plasma framework the plasmoid was built against is *not* newer than the version actually installed on the system.
-That can for instance easily happen when using `tumbleweed-cli` for sticking to a previous snapshot but having the lastest version of the plasmoid from my home repository installed.
+That can for instance easily happen when using `tumbleweed-cli` for sticking to a previous snapshot but having the latest version of the plasmoid from my home repository installed.

 ---